 In Part Four the major statistical techniques that can be used to explore relationships are presented (e.g. correlation, partial correlation, multiple regression, logistic regression and factor analysis).
 These chapters summarise the purpose of each technique, the underlying assumptions, how to obtain results, how to interpret the output, and how to present these results in your thesis or report.

 Part Five discusses the statistical techniques that can be used to compare groups.
-These include t-tests, analysis of variance, multivariate analysis of variance and analysis of covariance.
-A chapter on non-parametric techniques is also included.
+These include non-parametric techniques, t-tests, analysis of variance, multivariate analysis of variance and analysis of covariance.